wikibonsai/wikibonsai/docs/USE.md

 So, to get started:

-1. Install the [wikbonsai VSCode extension][wikbon-repo-vscode-wikibonsai] or open up your PKM app of choice.
+1. Install the [wikbonsai VSCode extension][wibomd-repo-vscode-wikibonsai] or open up your PKM app of choice.
-2. Clone the starter [garden bed][wikbon-repo-garden-beds].
+2. Clone the starter [garden bed][wibomd-repo-garden-beds].

 Or...

-- If you just want to see the end result, you can check out the [the bird's eye view](#a-birds-eye-view) and the ["How To Read A Book" garden bed][wikbon-repo-garden-beds--how-to-read-a-book].
+- If you just want to see the end result, you can check out the [the bird's eye view](#a-birds-eye-view) and the ["How To Read A Book" garden bed][wibomd-repo-garden-beds--how-to-read-a-book].

 As a sidenote, it is common in the PKM space to see people with two vaults, or separate collections of notes.
 One a touch chaotic and meant for tracking widely across all of one's work, while another is more ordered and finely curated.
 WikiBonsai aims for the latter vault-type where order, orientation, and sense-making are the primary goal, but is not limited to only that use.